ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 The `jsonutils`, `xmlutils`, `runtime`, and `reflect` packages are removed from Standard Libraries.

-The XML/JSON conversation APIs in `jsonutils`, `xmltutils` packages are now supported in `xmldata` package.
+The XML/JSON conversation APIs in `jsonutils` and `xmltutils` packages are now supported by the `xmldata` package.

 ##### HTTP Package Updates